 Wylie Moms & More

-This group organizes social events for Wylie moms with children of all ages.
-Visit the Facebook page to inquire about joining.
+This Facebook group organizes social events for moms with children of all ages in and around Wylie.
+Email firstname.lastname@example.org for more information.

 If no one can understand a mother like a fellow mother, the same principle certainly holds true for parents of multiples.
 Multiples of America specializes in connecting multiple-birth families through local member organizations.
-These local clubs offer children’s socials, mom’s retreats, support services and shared resources for parents of twins, triplets, quads and more.
+These local clubs offer children’s socials, mom’s retreats, support services and shared resources for parents of twins, triplets and quads.

 Fort Worth Mothers of Multiples

-Meetings take place every third Tuesday of the month (except December).
-Email firstname.lastname@example.org for membership inquiries.
+Meetings normally take place every third Tuesday of the month (except December).
+Email email@example.com for membership inquiries.